Jenny 5 is an (almost) humanoid robot intended to be used mainly for research but also as a human assistant.

 The leg is driven by 2 linear motors controlled by a RoboClaw board.

-Each arm has 5 stepper motors and each joint has attached a potentiometer for reading its position.
-Motors and sensors are controlled again by an Arduino Nano board.
+Each arm has 6 stepper motors and each joint has attached a magnetic sensor for reading its position.
+Motors and sensors are controlled by an A-Star 32U4 Mini board.

-The gripper is moved by a linear stepper motor and the closed position is determined with the help of a button.
-The gripper is connected to the same Arduino board as the entire arm.
-Gripper has attached an webcam used for recognising objects closed to it.
+The gripper is powered by a servo motor.
+The gripper is connected to the same A-Star 32U4 Mini board as the entire arm.
+The gripper has attached a webcam used for recognizing objects closed to it.

-The head has 2 degrees of freedom ensured by 2 stepper motors which have potentiometers attached for reading the position.
+The head has 2 degrees of freedom ensured by 2 stepper motors which have magnetic attached for reading the position.
 The head has a webcam for object detection and an ultrasonic sensor for distance measurement.
 All head components, except the camera, are connected to an Arduino Nano board.

-The entire robot is powered by 3 LiPo batteries: one for platform and foot, one for arms and head, and one for the LIDAR sensor.
+The entire robot is powered by 2 LiPo batteries: one for platform and foot and one for arms and head.

-Arduino boards run a specially crafted firmware called Jenny5-firmware which is able to control multiple stepper motors and read a variety of sensors: buttons, ultrasonic, potentiometers, infrared, LIDAR etc.
+A-Star / Arduino boards run a specially crafted firmware called Scufy which is able to control multiple stepper motors and read a variety of sensors: buttons, ultrasonic, potentiometers, infrared, LIDAR etc.

 Having all these elements, the robot can be utilised in a wide range of scenarios.
-Here are a short list of things that the robot could do (if programmed correctly):
+Here is a short list of things that the robot could do (if programmed correctly):